Buy Bitcoin & Cryptocurrency in Canada

 3. Pick an Investment Method

-- Long-Term Holding (HODLing): Buy and hold for months or years.
-Ideal for Bitcoin, Ethereum, and major projects.
+• Long-Term Holding (HODLing): Buy and hold for months or years.
+Works best with established cryptocurrencies like Bitcoin and Ethereum.

 4. Pick Your Exchange

-- Supported Coins: Make sure the exchange offers the cryptocurrencies you want.
+• Coin Selection: Make sure the exchange offers the cryptocurrencies you want.
+Some platforms only list major coins.

 Helpful resources: